-Cupcakes or some similar small treat may be brought into school for a child's birthday.
+Small cupcakes or small treats may be brought into school for a child's birthday.
+Please be aware of student allergies.
 "Goodie Bags" are not permitted.
 All students in the class must be able to participate in this celebration.
-Parents are asked to not have their child distribute invitations to parties etc. unless the whole class is invited.
-Invitations not including the entire class must be sent from home.
+Parents/guardians are not permitted to have their child distribute invitations to parties etc. unless the whole class is invited.
+Invitations that do not include the entire class must be sent from home.